StuartMacKay/django-ansible-template/README.rst

 Deployments
 -----------
-When a Virtual Machine or Virtual Private Server (VPS) is created there are three scenarioes which determine how the machine is can be accessed:
+When a Virtual Machine or Virtual Private Server (VPS) is created there are three scenarios which determine how the machine is can be accessed:

 #. authenticate with username / password (root)
 #. authenticate with ssh key (root)